GraphFilter/GraphFilter/README.md

 #### Mac

 ## Getting started
-The software has the purpose of filtering a list of graphs through conditions customized by the user, without requiring programming knowledge.
-After the process, the filtered graphs are returned and the user can analyze them according to his cientific research.
-This user will have access to plot of the graphs and the calculation of several invariants, at the user's choice.

 When starting a new project, the user will be guided by a wizard to feed the program with its filtering conditions.